Table of Contents

 2. Use strong action verbs

-Use strong action verbs to begin each bullet point.
+One of the biggest resume mistakes I see is not using strong action verbs to begin bullet points.
 Action verbs convey doing, and include words like spearheaded, optimized, managed, designed, and implemented.

 Action verbs paint a vivid picture of your achievements in the mind of the hiring manager.
 In fact, one study showed that using strong action verbs on your resume can increase your chances of getting an interview by 140%.